 Traditionally corrosion resistant alloys are graded first by their pitting resistance equivalent number (PREN) and then by the equivalent cracking data generated in sour brine environment.
-Equation 1 shows a typical formula used to compare the pitting resistance of stainless steels and nickel based alloys.
+Eq.
+1 shows a typical formula used to compare the pitting resistance of stainless steels and nickelbased alloys.

-PREN = %Cr + 1.5(%mo + %W + %Nb) + 30 + %N) Equation 1
+PREN = %Cr + 1.5 (%mo + %W + %Nb) + 3 0 + %N) (Eq.
+1)

-The critical pitting temperature (CPT) for an alloy is determined by exposing samples in acidified 6% ferric chloride solutions, according to ASTM Standard Test Method G48, Method C and raising the temperature by incremental amounts until the onset of pitting.
+The critical pitting temperature (CPT) for an alloy is determined by exposing samples to an acidified 6% ferric chloride solution, as set out under ASTM Standard Test Method G48, Method C. The temperature is then raised in incremental amounts until the onset of pitting.
 New unexposed test specimens and fresh ferric chloride solution are used at each test temperature.
-The tests are only valid up to 85Deg C because at higher temperatures the test solution becomes unstable.
-The minimum accepted CPT for an alloy is 40 Deg C for many offshore applications (eg North Sea).
-A ranking of alloys is shown in Table 3.
+The tests are only valid up to 85°C because at higher temperatures the test solution becomes unstable.
+The minimum accepted CPT for many offshore applications is 40°C. A ranking of alloys is shown in Table 3